HazeDT/DAGCN/README.md

 # DAGCN
-The code is the implementation of DAGCN.
+This code is about the implementation of DAGCN.